-If you’re looking to aid your hands in football with gloves, then you should consider your feet, too.
+Football cleats: If you’re looking to aid your hands in football with gloves, then you should consider your feet, too.
 Football cleats are imperative in competitive games, allowing you to grip the field better and improving your explosiveness, movement, and balance.
-Nike is a trusted manufacturer to begin with, and we highly recommend the Strike Shark cleats if you’re buying gear for your young football star.

-Protecting your head in the physical game of football is of the utmost importance.
+Football helmet: Protecting your head in the physical game of football is of the utmost importance.
 Your helmet is a necessary part of any game and should always be worn when playing competitively.
-Riddell’s SpeedFlex helmet for young football players is a popular investment in a high-quality helmet.

-Any football enthusiast or player should have at least one football on hand.
+Football: Any football enthusiast or player should have at least one football on hand.
 It’s useful to have more than one, however.
 Using a particular football for practice and one for competitive play is optimal.
-We like Wilson’s Ultimate Composite NFL Junior Football for its pebbled surface and size, both of which work well for younger players.
+For casual evening games, you can even get footballs that glow in the dark.

-Inexpensive: You’ll find some football gloves offered at under $20.
-These will likely be from lesser known brands, but may still have options in terms of color and grip.
+You’ll find some football gloves offered at under $20.
+These will likely be from lesser-known brands, but may still have options in terms of color and grip.

-Midrange: For between $20 and $35, you can find a pair of football gloves for both kids and adults from popular brands and lesser known retailers.
+For between $20 and $35, you can find a pair of football gloves for both kids and adults from popular brands and lesser-known retailers.
 These will feature advanced grips and breathability, but they may not be the newest models.

 Have a backup at hand.
 If you’re playing in a competitive game, it’s useful to have a spare set of gloves available in case your other pair gets worn down during play.
 This is especially handy when playing during inclement weather.